quiltdata/quilt/api/python/metadata_service/README.md

 metadata_service.setup("armand-dotquilt-dev")
 ```

 This will create the Athena table/view.
-By default, we use the Glue database `default`, but that can be changed via the `db_name` argument.
+By default, we use the Glue database `default`, but that can be changed via the `db_name` argument. `setup()` check if the database and tables already exist and does nothing except recover partitions if they do.

 You can then run a SQL query via: